Isn’t it amazing how popular those DNA tests are?!?

 You might not have the time for a family book such as that, but you can learn a lot about your self by getting to know something about your parents, grandparents or great-grandparents?

 - As you learn the names of these family members, you might find that one goes by a different name than their given name.

 - You find out the dates of birth years and death years if applicable.

 - You will learn the exact locations of where each came from—-meaning where you are really from.

 It’s the CULTURE you will discover that really helps you discover WHO you are.

-I have a wonderful journal that you can download to print and practice learning more about yourself and those you are related to.
+I have a wonderful journal that you can download to print, or fill-in to practice learning more about yourself and those you are related to.